Kamil Lukoszek

-Kamil Lukoszek (born 4 April 2002) is a Polish professional footballer who plays as a full-back or winger for Ekstraklasa club Górnik Zabrze.
+Kamil Lukoszek (born 4 April 2002) is a Polish professional footballer who plays as a full-back or winger for Ekstraklasa club Motor Lublin, on loan from Górnik Zabrze.

 Career

 Youth career

 He started in Oderka Opole, then he moved to Odra Opole in 2012.
 In 2014, he joined MOSiR Opole.
 Two years later, he moved to Górnik Zabrze, which was the last transfer of his youth career.

 Górnik Zabrze

 His senior career started with Górnik Zabrze II.
 He debuted there on 29 May 2019, in a 7–0 victory over Lechia Dzierżoniów.
 He scored the first goal of his senior career on 19 September of the following year, in the 81st minute of a 4–0 home victory over Polonia Nysa.
 Across the 2020–21 season, he appeared in 27 matches and scored six goals.

 Skra Częstochowa

 On 24 July 2021, Lukoszek moved to I liga side Skra Częstochowa on a two-year deal.
 After being assigned squad number 15, he made his first appearance on 8 August 2021 in a 3–2 away loss against ŁKS Łódź, coming off the bench in the 83rd minute, replacing Dawid Niedbała.
 His debut in a starting lineup came on 20 October in a 0–1 away loss against Odra Opole.
 On 19 February 2023, he scored his first I liga goal in the 61st minute of 1–2 away loss against ŁKS Łódź.